jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="object-demo" %}

-In your **docassemble** interviews, you will typically not use these object types directly, but rather you will use subtypes of these basic objects.
+In your DALang interviews, you will typically not use these object types directly, but rather you will use subtypes of these basic objects.
 For example, if you include the [`basic-questions.yml`] file (see [legal applications]), an object of type [`Case`] will be created